-Anil Menon, Technical Director, Synthesis Systems
+Anil Menon, Senior Practice Director, Synthesis Systems

 Savings and convenience – these are the two words that appeal to the modern buyer.
 With limited time at hand, consumers seek to simplify their purchase-related decision-making.
 In line with these developments, several e-commerce businesses have been consciously evolving, and they’ve now reached the next stage of migrating to subscription commerce or have begun to adopt a hybrid approach.